Click on a question

 3. The top section of the page that then appears tells you about cookies and allows you to set the cookies you want.
 It also allows you to clear any cookies currently stored.

-1. In the tools menu, select ‘options’ (Mac users, go to the Firefox menu & select ‘preferences’)
+1. In the tools menu, select ‘options’ (Mac users, go to the Firefox menu and select ‘preferences’)